Overview

 Report

-For all projects of all classes, an intermediary or final report is required, in general within 4 weeks after a project's expiry.
+For all projects of all classes, an intermediary/status or final report is required, in general within 4 weeks after a project's expiry.

-Upload the resulting PDF via the Online form for S projects, using the last project ID.
-Your password for the online form is the same as sent by mail at application time.
+Upload the resulting PDF via the , using the project ID as login.
+Your password is the same as was sent to you by mail at application time.
+Online form for S projects

-If you lost it in the meantime, send an email to (mentioning the project number) and we will reset it.
+If you lost it in the meantime, send an email to hhlr@hrz.tu-… (mentioning the project ID) and we will reset it for you. - NHR-NORMAL/LARGE: You have two options:

-Reports will be published on the HKHLR website!
+Reports will be published on the , as well as on the HKHLR website (NHR projects)!
+NHR4CES website

-Due to the current Corona restrictions, we also accept scans of the completed and fully signed forms for preliminary setup/extension.
-However, for legal reasons, the paper original is required to be sent nonetheless via office post (address see the “Contact” button right of this text).
+We accept scans of the completed and fully signed forms also by E-Mail for preliminary setup/renewal.
+However, for legal reasons the paper original is required to be sent nonetheless via office post (address see the “Contact” button right of this text).

 Application deadlines for NHR-LARGE proposals: